KOBUKOVUI/SSH_HoneyDrive/README.md

 ### Conclusion
 We have experimented a project about buliding a honeypot to capture a brute-force attack.

-But honeypots require highlevel skills of the security team to build it efficiently.
-And they can not detect security problems in legitimate systems.
+But honeypots require highlevel skills of the security team to build it efficiently and they can not detect security problems in legitimate systems.
+Please remmeber using it wisely!!!